The following professionals lent their expertise to this article:

 What should I look for in an RN to BSN degree program in South Carolina?

-When searching for an RN to BSN program, nursing school accreditation is far and away one of the most important things to look for.
-If your school is not accredited, you may struggle to receive financial aid and find work in the nursing field after graduation.
+When searching for an RN to BSN program, accreditation is one of the most important things to look for.
+Otherwise, you may struggle to receive financial aid and find work after graduation.
 You should also research schools’ NCLEX pass rates, which are considered a reflection of its ability to adequately prepare graduates for nursing jobs.
-Other important considerations are the cost of tuition, the program’s delivery format (fully remote, traditional, or hybrid), and the number of clinical hours required, as well as any specific factors that matter to or interest you.

 How long is an RN to BSN program in South Carolina?